danielhart1414/BoomStopper/README.md

 # BoomStopper
 This is my attempt at building a game like Minesweeper.
-At this time, I am only writing back-end logic for the game.
+Code to set up the GameBoard is finished.
+Now the app needs a display and interactivity.